 Measuring your delivery performance against market expectations is critical, as well as measuring your execution performance against your standards and expectations can help you standardize what works well.

-Create a clear definition of your process and desired standards based on a disciplined culture of continuous improvement fundamental to high-quality, engaging products and services.
+Create a clear definition of your process and desired standards based on a disciplined culture of fundamental to high-quality, engaging products and services.

 The highest value in a standardized, documented, and measured DLC is better governance, leading to uncovering issues and risks sooner.
 This helps you avoid the cost of botched releases and failed launches, along with the untoward effect of declining executive trust, decreasing team morale, and customer perception.